bamarni/symfony-console-autocomplete/README.md

 ## Supported tools

-Any tool using the Symfony Console component and default `console` entrypoint is supported.
+All tools using the Symfony Console component are supported.

-Additionally, the following tools with custom-named entrypoints are supported:
+However, [quick setup](#quick-setup) only works if the entrypoint is named `console` or in the following list of tools:

 * [Composer](https://getcomposer.org/)
 * [Acquia CLI (acli)](https://github.com/acquia/cli)